You invest time and money in social media marketing. This investment should yield measurable results.

 3. Post Reach

-Here’s an example from Facebook showing the number of people a post has reached when you click “See insights and ads”:
+Here’s an example from Facebook showing the number of people reached (“See insights and ads”):

 Why Post Reach Is Important